Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 -Code files: The actual source code and related assets.

-Explain the concept of version control in the context of Git.
+3.Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?
 Branching and Merging in GitHub:

 ANSWERS: